cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 `LoopFilterRefDelta[4]` | Contains the adjustment needed for the filter level based on the chosen reference frame, see [VP9ReferenceFrame](#VP9ReferenceFrame) enum for array idx.
 `LoopFilterModeDelta[2]`| Contains the adjustment needed for the filter level based on the chosen mode.
 `QIndexDeltaLumaDC`,<br>`QIndexDeltaChromaAC`,<br>`QIndexDeltaChromaDC` | Specifies an offset for a particular quantization parameter.
+`NumTileRows`           | Number of tile rows.
+Should be power of two.
+Should not exceed frame height in superblocks.
+Maximum supported number of tile rows may depend on underlying hardware platform.
+Use **Query** function to check if particular pair of values (NumTileRows, NumTileColumns) is supported.
+`NumTileColumns`        | Number of tile columns.
+Should be power of two.
+Restricted with maximum and minimum tile width in pixels defined in VP9 specification (4096 and 256 respectively).
+Maximum supported number of tile columns may depend on underlying hardware platform.
+Use **Query** function to check if particular pair of values (NumTileRows, NumTileColumns) is supported.

 **Change History**